kramphub/kiya/README.md

 For Google Secret Manager based profiles a `projectID` is only enough.

 #### AWS
-You should define `location` for SSM (AWS Systems Management) based profiles ; its value is a AWS region.
+You should define `location` for SSM (AWS Systems Management) based profiles ; its value is an AWS region.
 The `cryptoKey` is optional and must be set if you do not want to use the default key setup for your AWS Account.

 ### Store a password, _put_